 Consumer X has a steel mill in Chicago that is expected to consume 20,000 MMBtu per day for the next budget year.
 Sales forecast for steel prices and budgeted operating (fixed and variable) costs are projected to be $5.00 and $2.00 per MMBtu equivalent respectively.
 Consumer X needs to achieve a 15% Operating Margin per MMBtu equivalent to meet debt requirements and achieve profit targets.
 At present, the 12-month NYMEX futures swap is trading $2.20 at $2.25.
 Volatility for the period is 40%.

 If Consumer X does nothing but buy his gas from the cash market each of the next 12 months, there is a 50% probability that he will not achieve his necessary targets.
-To achieve his targets, Consumer X should buy forward at the offer ($2.25 per MMBtu), thereby locking in a $0.75 margin (or 15% operating margin) per MMBtu (or $5,475,000).
+To achieve his targets, Consumer X should buy forward at the offer ($2.25 per MMBtu), thereby locking in a $0.75 margin(???) (or 15% operating margin) per MMBtu (or $5,475,000).
 [NOTE: basis risk, options and time value are ignored.]

 Price Risk Example: Storage Owner - Page 2.5 (popup from Sub-Topic 2)